Gurobi/gurobi-ai-modeling/source/prompting-tips-pitfalls.rst

 It might either adapt its interpretation of the problem and leave out some important aspect that requires that data, or it might generate some dummy data on its own accord without asking you.

-Obviously, one should act restrained around supplying really world data to proprietary LLMs.
-We therefore suggest creating a dummy dataset to send to the LLM when dealing with internal or private data.
+Obviously, one should exercise restraint about supplying proprietary or private data to commercial LLMs.
+We therefore suggest creating a dummy or anonymized dataset.

 Technical Issues
 ----------------